-Project Name an d Sponsor Project Name: Valencia Street Bikeway Improv • Implementing Agency: SFMTA Prop L Expenditure Plan Information Prop L Program: 18- Safer and Complete Streets Prop L Sub-Program (if applicable): 18a- Capital Projects Other Prop L Programs (if applicable): Project Infor mation Brief Project Description for MyStreetSF (80 words max): The Valencia Street Bikeway Improvements project will design and construct long-term safety and streetscape improvements on the Valencia Street corridor between Market a Mission streets.
+Project Name an d Sponsor Project Name: Valencia Street Bikeway Improv vements Implementing Agency: SFMTA Prop L Expenditure P Prop L Program: 18- Safer and Complete Streets Prop L Sub-Program (if applicable): 18a- Capital Projects Other Prop L Programs (if applicable): Project Infor Brief Project Description for MyStreetSF (80 words max): The Valencia Street Bikeway Improvements project will design and construct long-term safety and streetscape improvements on the Valencia Street corridor between Market and Mission streets.
 Long-term bikeway alternatives for Valencia include curbside one-way protected bikeways, curbside two-way protected bikeway, and pedestrianized Valencia Street that may result in converting the corridor to a one-way street or restricting through traffic on the corridor, as well as the current center-running configuration.
-Project Location and Limits: Valencia Street between Marke t and Mission streets Supervisorial District(s): District 06, District 08, District 0 )9 Is the project located on the 2022 Vision Zero High Injury Network?
-Yes Is the project located in an Equity Priority Community (EPC)?
-Yes Which EPC(s) is the project Inner Mission located in?
-Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
-The Valencia Street Bikeway Improvements project will design and construct long-term safety and streetscape improvements on the Valencia Street corridor between Market a Mission streets.
-Valencia Street between 15th Street and Cesar Chavez is on the Vision Zero High Injury Network.
-The project aims to improve safety for all who travel on the corridor while ensuring access for people and goods.
-This effort builds upon the 2018 parking-protected bikeway project between Market and 15th streets and the 2023 cent running bikeway pilot between 15th and 23rd streets.
-Long-term bikeway alternatives for Valencia include curbside one-way protected bikeways, curbside two-way protected bikeway, and pedestrianized Valencia Street that may result in converting the corridor to a one-way street or restricting through-traffic on the corridor, as well as the current cent running configuration.
-Signal upgrades and modifications may be required along the corridor to support the recommended bikeway alternative for the corridor.
-Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
-See attached for three of the bi keways alternatives for Valencia.
-Type of Environmental Clearance Required: TBD Coordinating Agencies: Please list partner agencies and identify a staff contact at each agency.
+Project Location and Limits: Valencia Street between Marke t and Mission streets Supervisorial District(s): District 06, District 08, District ()9 Is the project located on the Yes Yes 2022 Vision Zero High Injury Priority Community (EPC)?
+Network ?
+Which EPC(s) is the project located in?
+Inner Mission Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). safety and streetscape improve Mission streets.
+Valencia Street Zero High Injury Network.
+The corridor while ensuring access parking-protected bikeway prorunning bikeway pilot between Valencia include curbside one-bikeway, and pedestrianized Valencia a one-way street or restricting trunning configuration.
+Signal ucorridor to support the recomm ements on the Valencia Street corridor between 15th Street and Cesar Chavez is project aims to improve safety for all who for people and goods.
+This effort builds effort between Market and 15th streets and 15th and 23rd streets.
+Long-term bikew way protected bikeways, curbside two-walencia Street that may result in converting through-traffic on the corridor, as well as pgrades and modifications may be required. etween Market and is on the Vision of travel on the upon the 2018 december of the 2023 centerary alternatives for any protected and the corridor to the current centerized along the Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
+Type of Environmental See attached for three of the bi keways alternatives for Valencia.
+Clearance Required: Coordinating Agencies: Please list partner agencies and identify a staff contact at each agency.